isomerpages/moe-anchorgreenpri/_about-us/School Info/Discipline Philosophy and School Rules.md

 <br>- Socks should be above ankle length
 <br><strong><u>Shoes </u></strong>
 <br>- Black canvas shoes.
-<br>- No sports shoes except on CCA days after Curriculum hours or when pupil
+<br>- No sports shoes except on CCA days after Curriculum hours or when student
-is participating in competitions
+is participating in competition.
 <br>- Slip-ons are not allowed
 <br><strong><u>Name Tag</u></strong>
 <br>- Name tag should be ironed / sewn on the left side of the school uniform
-and PE T-shirt and above the school logo
+and PE T-shirt.
 </td>
 </tr>
 <tr>